 With a worldwide pandemic looming all around us, immunity is the one thing that has made our bodies strong enough to fight the deadly Coronavirus.
-But what exactly is immunity?
+But what exactly is immunity and how to Boost Immunity?
 Since the onset of the COVID-19 pandemic, immunity has literally been the talk of the town for the entire world.
 Immunity is your body’s own ability to protect itself from foreign pathogens (disease-causing organisms such as viruses, bacteria, fungi etc.)

 As the Sars-CoV-2 is a new strain of the virus and we do not have any medicine that can combat its effect on the body with 100% efficacy, so we have to rely on our body’s own mechanism—the immunity power, to fight off the disease.
 And if the immunity power of the body is not strong enough, it can lead to several complications and even death.
 Thus, you see, our immunity is our armour and we need to nurture it to stay fit all the time.